bena-tshishiku/bena-tshishiku.github.io/_teaching/2023-spring.md

 ## Course materials

 * [Here](https://www.youtube.com/watch?v=1C_vxhsSbp8) is a video explaining some proof techniques and strategies.
-Highly recommended if you have less experience with proof writing.
+Highly recommended if you have less experience with proof writing or if you want a refresher.

 ## Final Project
 Working in groups of 2-3, you’ll choose some topic related to the course that you want to investigate further.
 More details to come.